As taught to us by Sloth and Manatee

 Wherever we go, there is a greeting to be had, and someone to see and to acknowledge and to be seen by.
 Saying hello is a form of seeing.
 Saying hello makes a little opening for friendship and conversation to happen, and it might be big, or small, or confusing, or surprising, or nothing, or something important.
 It starts with a hello.

 Sloth and Manatee are friends.
-They have two books so far.
-Learn more about them here.
+They have two books so far and a story about going to the Moon.